brunoia/brunoia/README.md

 # Hi there 👋, I'm Bruno!

-A highly motivated Front-End Web Developer that likes new challenges.
+A highly motivated Front-End Web Developer that is always looking for new challenges.

 - 💻 Working on my portfolio.
-- 📚 Currently improving my React skills and learning Node.
+- 📚 Currently improving React skills and learning Node.

 ### 🛠 Languages and tools
 <div align="start">